callumrollo/callumrollo.github.io/content/articles/using_streamlit.md

 As communicated by Dr. D., the web app needed to:

-- Show near real time uptime stas and science time-series data
+- Show near real time uptime stats and science time-series data
 - Be easy to implement and maintain
 - Be python based